When some people reach middle age they go out and buy a Harley Davison. I picked up my old violin.

 I had my chance when a friend gave me an old violin.
 After a few attempts I found I could begin to play it.
 I taught myself from there, drawing on what I already knew of music.
+My parents gave me a better violin (I still have it).
 For the next few years I played in school and college bands, but then got sidetracked by work and raising a family.

 I started playing again in 2011.
 At first I thought it would be fun to knock around in pubs (I still do) but because of my improvisational skills I soon found myself in demand across the vibrant local music scene, and things have become a little more serious.

 I play guest spots with many friends around East Kent and Sussex, often as an impromptu thing drawing on my ability to improvise.
 A violin doesn't work with every song but will often add an extra dimension and I love being able to do that.